CapableRobot/CapableRobot_USBHub_Driver/README.md

 ```

 Then unplug and replug your USB Hub.
 Note, the provided udev rule allows all system users to access the Hub, but can be changed to a specific user or user group.

+## Usage & Examples

+The [examples](https://github.com/CapableRobot/CapableRobot_USBHub_Driver/tree/master/examples) folder has some code samples of how to use this Python API to control the Programmable USB Hub.
+There is also another [example repository](https://github.com/CapableRobot/CapableRobot_USBHub_CircuitPython_Examples) which includes additional host-side code as well as examples of customizing behavior via changing the Hub's firmware.

 ## Working Functionality